Michael Elgin: New Japan Pro-Wrestling (2015–2019)

-Gaining popularity and Intercontinental Champion (2015–2016)
+Intercontinental Champion (2015–2016)

 Through ROH's working relationship with NJPW, Elgin made his debut for the Japanese promotion by taking part in the 2015 G1 Climax between July 23 and August 15.
 He finished his tournament with a record of four wins and five losses, failing to advance from his block.
 Elgin quickly became popular among Japanese crowds and his performance in the tournament was called a "career resurgence".
 In November, it was announced he would team with Hiroshi Tanahashi in the 2015 World Tag League.
 They finished the tournament with a record of four wins and two losses, narrowly missing the finals due to losing to block winners Togi Makabe and Tomoaki Honma in the head-to-head match.

 On January 4, 2016, at Wrestle Kingdom 10 in Tokyo Dome, Elgin unsuccessfully challenged Jay Lethal for the ROH World Championship.
 On February 20, it was reported that Elgin had signed a two-year deal with NJPW.
 This was confirmed by NJPW on March 3.
 In his first tour under a NJPW contract, Elgin made it to the semifinals of the 2016 New Japan Cup, before losing to Hirooki Goto.
 On March 20, Elgin received his first title shot in NJPW, when he, Hiroshi Tanahashi and Juice Robinson unsuccessfully challenged The Elite (Kenny Omega and The Young Bucks) for the NEVER Openweight 6-Man Tag Team Championship.

 On April 10 at Invasion Attack 2016, Elgin won his first title in NJPW, when he, Tanahashi and Yoshitatsu defeated The Elite to become the new NEVER Openweight 6-Man Tag Team Champions.
 They made their first successful defense on April 23 against Bad Luck Fale, Kenny Omega and Yujiro Takahashi.
 Four days later, Elgin unsuccessfully challenged Omega for the IWGP Intercontinental Championship.
 This marked the first time two Canadians had main evented a NJPW show.
 On May 3 at Wrestling Dontaku 2016, Elgin, Tanahashi and Yoshitatsu lost the NEVER Openweight 6-Man Tag Team Championship back to The Elite.

 On June 19 at Dominion 6.19 in Osaka-jo Hall, Elgin replaced an injured Hiroshi Tanahashi and defeated Kenny Omega in NJPW's first ever ladder match to become the new IWGP Intercontinental Champion.
 From July 22 to August 13, Elgin took part in the 2016 G1 Climax, where he finished with a record of five wins and four losses.
 Elgin failed to advance to the finals due to losing to Katsuhiko Nakajima on the final day.
 On September 25 at Destruction in Kobe, Elgin lost the IWGP Intercontinental Championship to Tetsuya Naito.
 On October 10 at King of Pro-Wrestling, Elgin suffered a broken left eye socket taking a dropkick from Naito.
 The injury would require surgery and forced Elgin to pull out of all future events, including a scheduled IWGP Intercontinental Championship rematch with Naito at Power Struggle.